Surrender On Demand – Varian Fry In Nazi Occupied France

 Recognition for his extraordinary work came belatedly, not even from his own country.
 Five months before his death, France awarded him the “Croix de Chevalier de la Legion d’Honneur.
 He was awarded The Eisenhower Liberation Medal posthumously, then in 1996, Yad Vashem, The Holocaust Martyrs and Heroes Remembrance Authority in Jerusalem honored Fry as the first (until 2007) American as “Righteous among the Nations”.
 Since then, streets and schools and institutions both in Germany and France have been named for him.
 The Town of Ridgewood, New Jersey, where he was raised, has a plaque bearing his name and the local high school gives scholarships honoring him.

 Upon hearing about Article 19’s “surrender on demand” the Emergency Rescue Committee emerged from a joint initiative of Paul Hagen, Varian Fry, the German Jewish immigrant Ingrid Warburg, presidents of American universities including Alvin Johnson (The New School), Charles Seymour (Yale), and Alfred Barr, first director of The Museum of Modern Art.
 The ERC was funded by private donors, with Peggy Guggenheim and heiress Mary Jane Gold—the latter of whom worked with Fry in Marseille—among its major supporters.
-Fry was hurriedly sent with $3,000 taped to his leg and a list of 200 of Europe’s most famous artists and intellectuals who were on the Nazi’s wanted list.
+Fry was hurriedly sent with $3,000 taped to his leg and a list of 200 of Europe’s most renowned artists and intellectuals who were on the Nazi’s wanted list.
 These individuals were persecuted because of their Jewish descent, public opposition to the National Socialists, or political activities.

 Among the Nazi opponents who were rescued were Marc Chagall, Hannah Arendt, Max Ernst, Leonora Carrington, Nobel Laureate Otto Meyerhof and Spain’s leading Catholic philosopher Alfredo Mendizabel.
 When Eleanor Roosevelt learned that Lion Feuchtwanger was already incarcerated, she gave the Committee her support, enlisting the aid of the State Department to send someone to Vichy France.
 Rescuing the intellectual and artistic elite led to the strengthening of American intellectual, artistic life and culture.
 Their influence is still felt today.

-Marseilles, France… August 1940 – On June 22, 1940, France surrendered to Germany and the two countries signed an armistice.
+France surrendered to Germany and the two countries signed an armistice.
 France was divided into a Northern Zone, which was occupied by the Germans, and a Southern Zone, which was controlled by a French government, based in the town of Vichy, that was eager to assist the Nazis.
 Thousands of refugees living in the Southern Zone, both Jews and anti-Nazi non-Jews, were suddenly in danger of being turned over to the Gestapo (German secret state police) and sent to Germany.
 Troubled by this situation, a group of American citizens formed a relief organization to help the refugees.
 They called it the Emergency Rescue Committee (ERC).
-Click the link for more details.

 Some facts from the book…

-- Fry’s assignment was initially limited to three month but ended up with thirteen month
+- Fry’s assignment was initially limited to three months but ended up with thirteen months

 - The American Trade Union Federation played a significant role to convince the State Department to issue emergency visas

-- Bingham was in fact the rescuer of Lion Feuchtwanger
+- Bingham was, in fact, the rescuer of Lion Feuchtwanger

 - Fry organized mainly genuine and fake documents such as transit visas to Portugal, Spain and even Chinese and Siam visas